Our guide to the best putters 2020 has to offer, including models from recent launches from the likes of Scotty Cameron, Odyssey, Ping and TaylorMade

 Key Tech: The three lines utilise Vernier Hyper Acuity, the same technology used to land planes on aircraft carriers, to improve alignment.
 The Stroke Lab shaft improves stroke tempo and consistency, the Microhinge Star insert creates a firmer feel and better roll.
 Comes in five shapes.

 GM Verdict: Unquestionably one of the most vivid and effective alignment systems, especially if you combine it with a Callaway Triple Track ball.
 Some may find it distracting, but it is certainly worth a try if you struggle from short range.

 Odyssey Toulon Design

-GM Says: Coming under the Odyssey umbrella, Toulon Design putters are a premium line that features seven models – five blades (Madison, Austin, Columbus, Long Island and San Diego) and two face-balanced mallets (Memphis and Indianapolis) said to benefit from the best materials, craftsmanship, visual appeal and technology.
-One of the key visible features is the new Deep Diamond Mill face pattern, precision-milled into the face of each soft 303 stainless steel head.
-This pattern channels impact vibration away from your ears to produce a slightly softer, yet still crisp, solid sound with good feel.
+Key Tech: Coming under the Odyssey umbrella, Toulon Design putters are a premium line that features seven models – five blades (Madison, Austin, Columbus, Long Island and San Diego) and two face-balanced mallets (Memphis and Indianapolis) said to benefit from the best materials, craftsmanship, visual appeal and technology.
+The new Deep Diamond Mill face pattern channels impact vibration away from your ears to produce a slightly softer, yet still crisp, solid sound with good feel.